-About the event: The first Saturday after the 4th of July has been designated as International Save the Vaquita Day.
-This is intended to be an annual event with a specific focus on raising awareness and appreciation of the world’s most endangered marine mammal, the vaquita (Phocoena sinus).
+International Save the Vaquita Day (July 18, 2020) is intended to be an annual event similar to Earth Day, but with a specific focus on raising awareness and appreciation of the world’s most endangered marine mammal, the vaquita (Phocoena sinus).
 Events around the globe direct the attention of people to the plight of this tiny porpoise species, and what needs to be done to save it from extinction.
-There are booths, games, music, free prizes, educational brochures, inspirational talks, face painting, and several life-size models of vaquitas on hand to draw attention to and appreciation of the vaquita, Mexico’s “Panda of the Sea”.
+There are booths, educational brochures, inspirational talks, face painting etc. on hand at events around the world to draw attention to and appreciation of the vaquita, Mexico’s “Panda of the Sea”.

-- Vancouver Aquarium (The Vancouver Aquarium is a public aquarium located in Stanley Park in Vancouver, British Columbia, Canada @ Avison Way, Vancouver, BC V6G 3E2)
+- Vancouver Aquarium (The Vancouver Aquarium is a public aquarium located in Stanley Park in Vancouver, British Columbia, Canada at Avison Way, Vancouver, BC V6G 3E2.)

 - Virtual (This is a virtual role that you can perform from home.
 No physical presence at any of our locations is required.)

 Help discover important habitats for harbour porpoise in B.C. and support our efforts to protect and conserve porpoises and their habitats